How to Change Geographic Location in Windows 11

 Using the Windows Registry Editor

-If you cannot use the Group Policy Editor, you can use the Windows Registry Editor or the Windows Registry instead.
-Open the Windows Registry and go to this path:
+If you cannot use the Group Policy Editor, use the Registry Editor.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Control Panel\International